-Mitigation Measure Method of Verification Responsibility/Timing of Implementation Enforcement Agency Mitigation Measure HAZ-2: Soil, Landfill Materials, and Written verification, submittal of report By the LCWA prior to the City of Long Beach Groundwater Management Plan.
-In support of the Health and Safety Plan described in Mitigation Measure HAZ-1, the issuance of a grading permit City of Seal Beach contractor(s) shall develop and implement a Soil, Landfilled Materials, and Groundwater Management Plan that includes a materials disposal plan specifying how the contractor will Orange County Environmental Health Division remove, handle, transport, and dispose of all excavated material in a safe, appropriate, and lawful manner.
+Responsibility / Mitigation Measure Method of Verification Timing of Implementation Enforcement Agency Long Beach area), the LARWQCB, or CalGEM, as appropriate, and retaining a qualified environmental firm to perform sampling and remediation.
+Mitigation Measure HAZ-2: Soil, Landfill Materials, and Groundwater Management Plan.
+In support of the Health and Safety Plan described in Mitigation Measure HAZ-1, the contractor(s) shall develop and implement a Soil, Landfilled Materials, and Groundwater Management Plan that includes a materials disposal plan specifying how the contractor will remove, handle, transport, and dispose of all excavated material in a safe, appropriate, and lawful manner.
 The Plan shall identify protocols for soil and landfilled materials testing and disposal, identify the approved disposal site, and include written documentation that the disposal site can accept the waste.
 Contract specifications shall mandate full compliance with all applicable federal, state, and local regulations related to the identification, transportation, and disposal of hazardous materials, including those encountered in excavated soil, landfilled materials, or dewatering effluent.
-Long Beach/Signal Hill Joint Powers Authority As part of the Soil, Landfill Materials, and Groundwater Management Plan, the contractor shall develop a groundwater dewatering control and disposal plan specifying how groundwater (dewatering effluent), if encountered, will be handled and disposed of in a safe, appropriate and lawful manner.
+Written verification, submittal of report By the LCWA prior to the issuance of a grading permit City of Long Beach City of Seal Beach Orange County Environmental Health Division Long Beach/Signal Hill Joint Powers Authority As part of the Soil, Landfill Materials, and Groundwater Management Plan, the contractor shall develop a groundwater dewatering control and disposal plan specifying how groundwater (dewatering effluent), if encountered, will be handled and disposed of in a safe, appropriate and lawful manner.
 The Plan shall identify the locations at which groundwater dewatering is likely to be required, the test methods to analyze groundwater for hazardous materials, the appropriate treatment and/or disposal methods, and approved disposal site(s), including written documentation that the disposal site can accept the waste.
 The contractor may also discharge the effluent under an approved permit to a publicly owned treatment works, in accordance with any requirements the treatment works may have.
-This Plan shall be submitted to the LCWA, and the Orange County Environmental Health Division (the CUPA for the City of Seal Beach area), or the Long Beach/Signal Hill Joint Powers Authority (the CUPA for the Long Beach area), or the Orange County Environmental Health Division (the CUPA for the City of Seal Beach area) for review and approval prior to commencement of construction.

-Mitigation Measure Method of Verification Responsibility/Timing of Implementation Enforcement Agency Hydrology and Water Quality Mitigation Measure HYD-1: A Monitoring and Adaptive Management Plan (MAMP) shall be prepared and implemented prior to commencement of construction or restoration activities.
+This Plan shall be submitted to the LCWA, and the Orange County Environmental Health Division (the CUPA for the Long Beach area), or the Orange County Environmental Health Division (the CUPA for the LONG Beach area) for review and approval prior to commencement of construction.
+Hydrology and Water Quality Mitigation Measure HYD-1: A Monitoring and Adaptive Management Plan (MAMP) shall be prepared and implemented prior to commencement of construction or restoration activities.
 The MAMP shall provide a framework for monitoring site conditions in response to the program implementation.
 The monitoring shall focus on sediment quality in areas subject to the greatest deposition from storm events and that are also not subject to regular tidal flushing, (e.g., the southwestern corner of the Long Beach Property site).
 The sediment quality monitoring shall be performed at a frequency that would capture the potential build-up of contaminants in the deposited sediment before concentration are reached that would impact benthic macro-invertebrates and other sensitive species.
 The findings of the monitoring efforts shall be used to identify any source of impairment, and if discovered, provide measures for remediation of the sediment source area(s).
 The MAMP shall be submitted for review and approval to permitting agencies prior to commencement of construction or restoration activities.
 Written verification, submittal of report By the LCWA prior to the commencement of construction City of Long Beach City of Seal Beach California Coastal Commission